anujs2099/rhce-sample-exams_2nd-edition/lab1.md

    - add control.example.com ansible master as a seperate host
 -  List all hosts using this inventory file
 -  List all ungrouped hosts using this inventory file
+-  Use the appropriate ansible-navigator command to list all hosts using this inventory file in json format
 -  List all hosts using the default inventory file

 **Task 2**